-Since the pandemic began in March 2020, we have seen an increased use in scan-and-go and tap-to-pay technology, and it is the former that will become the most relevant platform to meet consumers on.
+Since the pandemic began in March 2020, we have seen increased use of scan-and-go and tap-to-pay technology, and it is the former that will become the most relevant platform to meet consumers on.
 It is the one with the most potential because it enables moving between both in-store and online shopping environments from a mobile device.

 This is the gateway to creating a unified checkout; it will be a bold step forward and become the next commercial imperative.

-The pandemic has shown us that those who were brave enough, and fast enough, to spot the opportunity to transition from manned checkouts to self-serve reaped the benefits of reduced queues and more humans on the shopfloor to help with queries.
+The pandemic has shown us that those who were brave enough, and fast enough, to spot the opportunity to transition from manned checkouts to self-serve reaped the benefits of reduced queues and more humans on the shop floor to help with queries.

 Success in this area was accompanied by a move away from on-premises POS to cloud-native POS solutions, allowing for a greater number of checkout options.

-The next stage is to unify the checkout process and place a greater reliance on the personal mobile device to erase the borders between online and the store itself.
+The next stage is to unify the checkout process and place greater reliance on the personal mobile device to erase the borders between online and the store itself.
 This evolution will be as industry-changing as the adoption of mobile wallets and the rise in tap-to-pay transactions.